SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/authoring/github.md

 Here are some more reasons to use GitHub with Docassemble:

-* Save versions of the interview code you are working on so you can back up to an earlier version/save point if new edits break something.
+* Save versions of the interview code you are working on so you can back up to an earlier version/save point if new edits break something
-* Collaborate with others to build Docassemble interviews, get help, and hand off your code to future interview builders and maintainers.
+* Collaborate with others to build Docassemble interviews, get help, and hand off your code to future interview builders and maintainers
-* Share your code with others who might want to build similar interviews.
+* Share your code with others who might want to build similar interviews
-* Create branches to work on specific issues, or create multiple branches to keep different issues isolated from each other while you work on them.
+* Create branches to work on specific issues, or create multiple branches to keep different issues isolated from each other while you work on them
 * Track and discuss issues with your code, like tasks, bugs, feature requests, etc. Issues can be assigned, tagged, and attached to commits and pull requests that complete or fix them.
-* Use projects to gather issues from multiple repositories and organize them on a Kanban-style project board.
+* Use projects to gather issues from multiple repositories and organize them on a Kanban-style project board

 :::info
 This page covers how to use GitHub with Docassemble.
 Refer to the [GitHub documentation](https://docs.github.com/en) if you see unfamiliar vocabulary or have questions about its features.